P4ALLcerthiti/P4ALL-Affect-Sensing-Web-Services/README.md

 - *Time_IBI_Normal* : the Timestamp for the IBI values in the Normal state
 - *Data_GSR_Normal* : the values from the GSR Normal recordings
 - *Data_IBI_Normal* : the values from the IBI Normal recordings

+For all the Web Services there is a working server listening at 160.40.50.209:8080 .

 ## Funding Acknowledgement

 The research leading to these results has received funding from the European Union's Seventh Framework Programme (FP7) under grant agreement No.610510